Nextdoor/bender/sample_configs/aws-cloudtrail/README.md

 ### Description

 Writes CloudTrail logs stored in S3 to Firehose steam which pushes to an AWS hosted Elasticsearch cluster.
-Consult [es services docs](https://aws.amazon.com/elasticsearch-service/) on how to setup Elasticsearch service and [CloudTrail docs](https://docs.aws.amazon.com/console/awscloudtrail/) on how to setup CloudTrail.
+Consult [Elasticsearch Services docs](https://aws.amazon.com/elasticsearch-service/) on how to setup Elasticsearch service and [CloudTrail docs](https://docs.aws.amazon.com/console/awscloudtrail/) on how to setup CloudTrail.

 ### Function Settings